initsecret/cfh/index.md

 obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) to me.
 An explicit construction would help us here.

+#### 3. The Right to Be Forgotten

+The GDPR includes a [Right to Erasure](https://gdpr-info.eu/art-17-gdpr/) but that doesn't stop people from re-uploading content you deleted.
+Suppose you uploaded some rude pictures of yourself as a public post on Facebook, and then deleted them.
+There does not seem to be an easy way for Facebook to prevent someone else uploading the same images back.
+Indeed, the threat model seems similar to the one for CSAM.

 ### Literature Review

 None of the articles I could find on the internet (e.g.,